 Tomatoes are a summer staple in Amish gardens and kitchens.
 The ruby red delights find their way into sauces, salads, and even breads.
 But what if you are just itching to eat those tomatoes even before they are ripe?
 Well, we've all heard of fried green tomatoes.
 Delicious!
 Dipped in a little ranch and, wow, oh wow (anything fried and dipped in ranch qualifies for a wow, oh wow).
 But what about green tomato pie?
 That's not something I'm familiar with, so I wanted to try it.
+It definitely is one of the more unusual pie recipes I've collected over the years.

 This pie reminds me of some of the simple, from-scratch, threadbare cabinet pies that Amish bakers are so skilled at making.
 Vinegar pie is one that just sounds awful, but it works.
 It's very good.
-The green tomato pie is another one.
+This green tomato pie is another one.
 The tomatoes haven't ripened yet so they don't have their true flavor, so you use diced green tomatoes, smother them in sugar and tapioca and you get a creamy, interesting pie.
-I mean, I can tell you that I was super skeptical when I made the pie.
-My wife thought it came out fo the oven looking like "green slime", but once you chill it, put a dollop of whipped cream on top of it, and taste the unusual swirl of flavors, you really will like it, I think.
-I know I did.
-I'd absolutely make it again.
-I made a homemade crust using our easy-in-the-pan crust recipe and, yeah, it was super simple and super tasty.
-The top crust didn't work so well, kind of sank into the pie, but that is okay, it turned out fine.
-Just make it the top crust thicker and put on top and you should be OK.

 The pie, as you can see, when it goes into the oven isn't going to win any beauty contests.
 Although the green really makes it a unique color.
 For the top crust, mine was more of a partial crust because I was using leftovers from the pat-a-pan crust, but you can use a more formal "top crust" and just vent it.
 Either way works.